 Bang, along with Special Collections and Digital Library Coordinator Michael Foight, works what she calls “at least five full time jobs.”
 All of them focus on preserving, studying, and educating students about the about 15,000 resources, paper or otherwise, in Falvey’s Special Collections.
 She operates as a librarian, a digital archivist, a social media manager, and as the Coordinator of Digital Humanities, a program that works with undergraduate and graduate students using the Digital Library for academic research.

-One item physically housed in Special Collections and online in digital format is the photo album of Frank Steed, an American soldier deployed to France at the tail end of World War I. Bang says she worked through the album with a Digital History graduate class as a part of the “Remembering WWI” digital exhibit, one of the many exhibitions that Special and Digital Collections curates throughout the year.
+One item housed in Special Collections and online in digital format is the photo album of Frank Steed, an American soldier deployed to France at the tail end of World War I. Bang says she worked through the album with a Digital History graduate class as a part of the “Remembering WWI” digital exhibit, one of the many exhibitions that Special and Digital Collections curates throughout the year.
 Bang says the album is a personal favorite of hers for showing a war experience “that is not what you think of” when you imagine the life of a World War I soldier.

 Steed didn’t see much fighting during the war and worked on a cleanup crew in Paris in the days after the armistice.
-Most of his pictures serve more as vacation photos than documents of wartime, mementos of trips Steed took and friends he made during his year in France.
-He saved playbills and train tickets as well as photographs of many women, sometimes with personal messages written on the back.
+Most of his pictures appear more like vacation photos than documents of wartime; they’re mementos of trips Steed took and friends he made during his year in France.
+He saved playbills and train tickets as well as photographs of women, sometimes with personal messages written on the back.

-Bang says that, despite his collection of images of lovely French women, according to census records, Steed never married.
-His family line died out, and his wartime photo album ended up on eB “which is not a rare book dealer in the traditional sense,” although many of Special Collections’ acquisitions come from the bidding site.
+According to census records, Steed never married despite his collection of images of lovely French women.
+His family line died out, and his wartime photo album ended up on eBay.
+Bang says that although the bidding site “is not a rare book dealer in the traditional sense,” Special Collections acquires many texts from its online auctions.
 Since the album arrived at Villanova, Bang has pored over its pages, and she even found a way to experience Steed’s journeys in real life.

 “I actually went to Paris three years ago,” she says, “and I recreated some of these photos.”